alfonsof/azure-java-examples/azureblobstoragecreate/README.md

 * Run the code:

   You must to edit the file "app.properties" and change the values of:
-    <account-name> by the account name of your storage account.
+    <account_name> by the account name of your storage account.
-    <"account-key> by the account key of your storage account.
+    <account_key> by the account key of your storage account.

   You must provide 1 parameter: